MLopita/Adventure-works-Cycle-/README.md

 Adventure Works Cycles | Sales Analysis Dashboard

 Project Overview
 _____________________

 This project presents an interactive Power BI dashboard for Adventure Works Cycles, a global bicycle manufacturing company.
-The dashboard provides end-to-end insights into sales performance, customer behavior, product trends, and returns to enable data-driven decision-making.
+The dashboard provides end-to-end insights into sales performance, customer behavior, product trends, and returns to enable data-driven decision-making

 Technologies Used